 Claw foot is a deformity of the foot.
-The toe joint nearest the ankle is bent upward and the other toe joints are bent downward.
+The joint of the toe that is closest to the ankle is bent upward, and the other joints are bent downward.
 The toe looks like a claw.

 Most of the time, claw toes are not harmful in themselves.
 They may be the first sign of a more serious disease of the nervous system.

 Claw toes may cause pain and lead to calluses on the top of the toe over the first joint, but may also be painless.
-The condition may create problems wearing shoes.
+The condition may create problems fitting into shoes.

 When to Contact a Medical Professional